MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-office-365-proplus-updates-with-configuration-manager.md

    - On the **Classifications** tab, select **Updates**.

      You can have other check boxes selected in the **Products** and **Classifications** tabs.
-But, **Office 365 Client** and **Updates** need to be selected for Configuration Manager to receive notifications when Office 365 client update packages are available.
+But, **Office 365 Client** and **Updates** need to be selected for Configuration Manager to receive notifications when Office update packages are available.

 4. Next, synchronize software updates.
 If you don't do that, you won't see the updates in the console and the updates won't be available to deploy.
 For more information about how to synchronize software updates, see [Introduction to software updates in Microsoft Endpoint Configuration Manager](https://docs.microsoft.com/configmgr/sum/understand/software-updates-introduction).

 <a name="BKMK_EnableClient"> </a>
 ## Enable Office 365 clients to receive updates from Configuration Manager

-For Configuration Manager to be able to manage Office 365 client updates, an Office COM object needs to be enabled on the computer where Office is installed.
+For Configuration Manager to be able to manage Office updates, an Office COM object needs to be enabled on the computer where Office is installed.
 The Office COM object takes commands from Configuration Manager to download and install client updates.

 You can enable the Office COM object by using client policy in Configuration Manager, Group Policy, or the Office Deployment Tool.
 If you use more than one method, the Group Policy setting determines the final configuration.

 <a name="BKMK_SCCM"> </a>
 ### Method 1: Use client policy in Configuration Manager to enable updates from Configuration Manager

-To enable Configuration Manager to manage Office 365 client updates on specific computers by using client policy, do the following:
+To enable Configuration Manager to manage Office updates on specific computers by using client policy, do the following:

 - In the Configuration Manager console, click **Administration** > **Overview** > **Client Settings**.
 - Open the client settings, click **Software Updates** and select **Yes** for the **Enable management of the Office 365 Client Agent** setting.